cloudlinux/imunify360-documentation/docs/control_panel_integration/README.md

 * Integration with authentication service
 * Define administrators for Imunify360

 All integrations set in the integration config file like <span class="notranslate">`/etc/sysconfig/imunify360/integration.conf`</span>.
-You can find more details on the config file [here](/control_panel_integration/#integration-config-file).
+You can find more details on the config file [here](/control_panel_integration/#integration-config-file), get a [template](https://cloudlinux.zendesk.com/guide-media/01HD1FQ947RNZB4PYXRVA3PMM0) or check the [Knoledgebase article](https://cloudlinux.zendesk.com/hc/en-us/articles/4716287786396).

 #### Specifying panel information